Daio-io/msw-client/README.md

     http://magicseaweed.com/Porthcawl-Rest-Bay-Surf-Report/1449/ - spot id is the last parameter

-The spot_id can also be retrieved or updated at any point:
+Once set in the constructor, the spot_id can be retrieved or updated at any point:

 ```javascript
 MswClient.getSpotId() // 2